Avian Influenza Official Guidance from APHA

 - Keep ALL birds indoors or under cover with either a roof or small holed nets to exclude wild birds and vermin.
 This becomes compulsory whenever a housing order is declared

 - Ensure that you feed and water your birds in an area that wild birds and vermin cannot contaminate either by drinking or droppings

-- Restrict the visitors to the area the birds are in
+- Prevent visitors to the area the birds are in

 - Make any ponds and boggy areas out of bounds to your birds and other wild birds

 - Don’t encourage wild birds onto your property by feeding them

 - Enhance your biosecurity by using a DEFRA APPROVED disinfectant foot dip at all entrances if possible.
 Clean boots and clothing are advised.
 Hard paved area to be disinfected also.

 - Keep waterfowl (ducks, geese etc) separated from other poultry as the risk to waterfowl is greater.